PetGuard canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 - PetGuard Chicken and Herbed Brown Rice

-PetGuard Turkey and Sweet Potato was selected to represent the others in the line for this review.
+PetGuard Turkey and Sweet Potato Stew was selected to represent the other products in the line for this review.

 PetGuard Turkey and Sweet Potato Stew